Shearer's Foods

-Shearer's Foods, LLC is a U.S. manufacturer and distributor of snack foods.
-Founded in 1974 as Shearer's Snacks in Brewster, Ohio, the company now has factories in Ohio, Texas, Arkansas, Oregon, Virginia, Iowa, Minnesota and Ontario, with worldwide distribution.
+Shearer's Foods, LLC is a U.S. manufacturer and distributor of snack foods owned by Clayton, Dubilier & Rice, LLC (CD&R), a U.S. private equity company.
+Founded in 1974 by Walsh College alumnus Jack Shearer as Shearer's Snacks, it was sold in 2012 but continues to be headquartered in Massillon, Ohio.

-Shearer's manufactures, warehouses, and distributes branded snacks such as Sheerer's Potato Chips as well as private label products for snack food companies and retailers.
-The company employs more than 3,400 people in eight facilities.
+With more than 5,000 employees across eight facilities, since 2021 the company manufactures, warehouses, and distributes \ private label products only for other snack food companies and retailers.
+Shearer's Foods discontinued production of its own Shearer's brand snacks, in favor of private label and contract snack manufacturing.

-Its headquarters is located in Massillon, Ohio, and its plant in Massillon is the first food manufacturing plant in the world to achieve the highest sustainability award for environmental responsibility.
+Shearer's now has factories in Ohio, Texas, Arkansas, Oregon, Virginia, Iowa, Minnesota and Ontario, with worldwide distribution.
+Its plant in Massillon is the first food manufacturing plant in the world to achieve LEED platinum certification.

+In December 2023, Clayton Dubilier & Rice completed the acquisition of the company.

 History

 In the early 1900s, the Shearer family opened Shearer's Market in Canton, Ohio.
 The third generation, Jack Shearer and his wife, Rosemary, operated the family grocery store from the 1950s until 1976, and in 1974 bought a snack food distributorship and named it Brookside Distributing.
 In 1979, they began manufacturing "hand-cooked" potato chips until discovering that a kettle cooked chip provided more of a crunch and a standardized method of preparation.
 The Shearers hand-cooked potato chips from the kettle, packaged them in one-pound poly bags with a twist tie, delivered them from a warehouse and first sold them under the Kettle-Cook'd label.